mreece13/poli466-final/README.md

-# ''Polling Place Characteristics in India'' by Mason Reece
+# *Polling Place Characteristics in India* by Mason Reece